panqingfeng/chrome_render_service/README.md

 # Why?
 [Splash](https://github.com/scrapinghub/splash) has done a great job on providing rendering service.
 But Splash use Python and QtWebkit as kernel, memory usage easily out of control, In some worse cases, the service hanged.
 That't why I setup my own render service base on Chrome myself.

+mod_fcgid has a well designed process management stratgy, it will kick off any process(a Node.js process running [puppeteer](https://github.com/GoogleChrome/puppeteer) in this case) which has communication problem, that's why this render survive in a heavy stress test.

 # How?
 - [Install Chrome](https://www.google.com/chrome/)
 - [Install Node.js version >= 8](https://nodejs.org/en/download/)